| +Home | Museum | Wanted | Specs | Previous | Next |

 Singer/Friden 1203 Desktop Calculator

-The Singer/Friden 1203 shows that in the years between 1970 and late 1973 (when this particular machine was made), Singer had quite an impact on changing the 'feel' of the old Friden design practices.
-The 1203 is a strange exercise in styling -- very 'space-age' looking compared to its earlier predecessors which had strong signs of the much more conservative Friden style associated with them.
-The 1203, as compared to earlier machines also has much more plastic in its construction versus the use of metal internal structures, keyboard bezels, and keyboard assemblies of the earlier Friden and Singer/Friden calculators.
+The Singer/Friden 1203 shows that in the years between 1970 and early 1974 (when this particular machine was made), Singer had quite an impact on changing the "feel" of traditional Friden calculator design practices.
+The 1203 is a somewhat strange exercise in styling -- very angular, space-age looking compared to its earlier predecessors which had strong signs of the much more conservative Friden style.
+The 1203 also has much more plastic in its construction versus the use of metal internal structures, keyboard bezels, and keyboard assemblies of the earlier Friden and Singer/Friden calculators.
+The 1203 had a stable-mate machine, the 1202, which was electronically identical, but did not have keyboard keys for the second memory register, or the switch enabling automatic accumulation of the first factors in multiplication and division calculations.
+The 1202/1203, along with the earlier and less capable 1201, were made in the USA, as opposed to the previous-generation 111x-series calculators, which were made in Japan by Hitachi for Singer/Friden.

 Inside the Singer/Friden 1203